Digital-Avatars-and-Robotics/Rhascau/README.md

 ## Introduction

-Rhascau is a turn-based pod racing board game which logic lays fully on the blockchain.
+Rhascau is a turn-based pod racing game which logic lays fully on the blockchain.
 It can be lunched on any EVM chain, [right now it is available on arbitrum goerli network](https://www.rhascau.com/).
-Rhascau allows users to decide on the stake of the game, meaning each of the players must provide given amount of ether ( >= 0 ) before entering the game room.
-Winner takes it all (reduced by our provider fee).
+Rhascau allows users to decide on the stake of the game, meaning each of the players must provide given amount of ether ( >= 0 ) before entering the match.
+Winner takes it all (reduced by the provider fee).

 ## Gameplay

-Target to be achived during the game is simple: doing one full lap around 1-D, 40-tile race track.
+Winning the match requires doing one full lap around 1-D, 40-tile race track, counting from your spawn point.

 ***Rules and Restrictions:***
 - Vehicles on the board can be destroyed by collision, or DESTROY skill.
 Vehicle **A** destroys vehicle **B** by moving to the tile occupied by **B**.